Healthy aging in men requires a new view of masculinity

-Maintaining healthy behavior is tough at any age but takes on new challenges as we get older.
-Incredibly, men, particularly those over 50, impose an added burden on themselves; an outdated sense of masculinity.
+Maintaining healthy behavior is tough at any age but takes on new challenges as we age.
+Incredibly, men, particularly those over 50, impose an added burden on themselves: an outdated sense of masculinity.

-We all know the model, it's been drilled into our heads since we were kids: Guys don’t cry or show any emotion, men are tough and take risks, and men never show any weakness.

 This Neanderthal view translates into mindset that says we don’t need to see a physician on any regular basis or in any way manage our health.
 It makes us think we can still shovel the snow and carry out household chores because to do otherwise would make us less of a man.
 We can neglect our diet and level of activity because that’s what we were able to do when we were 20 without consequence.
 And we certainly don’t want to share our feelings or concede that our we need to approach life differently.
 My goodness, what a sissy-move that would be!